-This text rejects straitjacket terms like Leftist and Rightist.
-I have met some decent, thoughtful conservatives.
-Believe me, I’ve appealed to far too many “progressives” and “activists” simply devoted to their dead-end prejudices and herd-like associations — not to mention international right-wingers who look forward to a horror story re-enactment of Kristalnacht.
+This text casts off straitjacket terms like Leftist and Rightist.
+Believe me, I have met some decent, thoughtful conservatives.
+I’ve appealed to far too many “progressives activists” simply devoted to their dead-end prejudices and herd-like associations — not to mention international right-wingers who look forward to a horror show re-enactment of Kristalnacht.
 I found a good many people whose politics slid right off this scale.

 The clashing demands of weapon mentality empower multinational and interdenominational right-wingers, no matter how much the rest of us may despise them.
 Don’t tell me that extremists like Slobodan Milosevic, the KGB and their historical replacements were “Leftists.”
 They imitated all the tactics of typical Right Wing reactionaries.
 In essence they acted like interchangeable weapon managers.
 Most of us have born the talon-marks of these buzzards, if only indirectly on the part of our acquaintances and relatives overseas.

-Free enterprise is a vital activity in many settings; central planning is, in others.
+Free enterprise is a vital activity in many settings; central planning is in others.
 The so-called free market fosters central planning by corporations and centralized corporate welfare within weapon states.
-It is painful for the conscience-driven to witness those activities in their pure form, since they become the more and more toxic once they become the only game in town.
+It is painful for the conscience-driven to witness those activities in their pure form, since they become the more and more toxic once they turn into the only game in town.

 Habits and institutions that promote honest peace should be adopted; anything that blocks it should be marginalized.
 Peace benefits should be identified and magnified; weapon threats, isolated and rendered vestigial.
 The same social winnowing can be applied to every political dualism that so-called leftists and rightists have failed to resolve as long as they could dictate the terms of debate.